casualshammy/NameplateAuras/README.md

 ## About

-NameplateAuras displays players' buffs/debuffs above their nameplates.
-It is inspired by PlateBuffs which isn't maintained now.
+NameplateAuras displays buffs/debuffs of players above their nameplates.
+This addon is inspired by PlateBuffs which isn't maintained now.

 ## Facts

-*   NameplateAuras should work with any non default nameplates (ofc default nameplates are supported too)
+*   NameplateAuras works along with any non default nameplates (ofc default nameplates are supported, too)
-*   You can select filter for spells (only your buffs/debuffs or all).
-More filters soon.
+*   Various per-spell filters
-*   List of built-in spells is short, but you can add custom spells.
+*   Built-in list of spells contains important PvP and PvE spells, also you can add your own
-*   It should has a little impact on performance (I'll do my best)
+*   NAuras has a little impact on performance

 ## Chat commands

 **/nauras** - opens options dialog
-**/nauras ver** - queries raid/guild members if they have NAuras installed
+**/nauras ver** - asks raid/guild members if they have NAuras installed
 **/nauras delete-all-spells** - deletes all spells from database

 ## Call to arms